 India and Express Entry

 Since launching in 2015, Express Entry has become the main driver of economic immigration to Canada.
-In the first year of operation, a total of 6,348 invited candidates, representing 22 percent of the total, were Indian nationals, a figure that rose to 10,499 invited candidates in 2016, or 33 percent of invited candidates, meaning that Indians were the top source of invited candidates by country of citizenship over this two-year period.
+In the first year of operation, a total of 6,348 invited candidates, representing 22 percent of the total, were Indian nationals, a figure that rose to 10,499 invited candidates in 2016, or 33 percent of invited candidates, with a further 36,310 invitations issued to Indians in 2017, representing 42 percent of all invitations.
+Indians have been the top source of invited candidates by country of citizenship over three complete three-year period for which statistics such as these are currently available.

-While similar data for 2017 and the opening months of 2018 have not yet been published, the indications are that Canada is attracting as much attention as an immigration destination among Indian nationals as ever, if not more.
+Canada is attracting as more attention as an immigration destination among Indian nationals as ever.
 With a growing, educated Indian middle class, and immigration systems in alternative destinations such as the United States and the United Kingdom becoming more difficult to navigate, this trend shows little sign of dissipating.

 Sitting a CELPIP test: an overview